haaag/pythemes/README.md

 ### 📝 Example

-This is a example INI file for pythemes.
+This is a example INI file for `pythemes`.

 You can find the complete example [here](./example/gruvbox.ini)